 - Melt the butter in a medium saucepan, then stir in the flour.
 Keep stirring for 2 minutes.

 - Slowly add the milk and cream, stirring to incorporate and make a nice smooth roux.
+It should feel pretty thick and almost paste-like.

 - Add your spices and the ham (or meat of choice) and cook an additional 5 minutes, stirring frequently.